Dokosoko-AI/dokosoko-docs/src/content/docs/guides/api-contracts.md

 ## Attach the exact revision

-From an API’s **Resources** section, attach the published contract revision.
-Changing the contract root or publishing a newer revision does not move the API binding.
-Select the newer revision explicitly and publish a new API snapshot after reviewing downstream tool and recipe impact.
+From an API's **Resources** section, attach the published contract revision.
+The console always pins the exact selected revision.
+The control-plane API can instead request `follow_latest`; a later API publication then resolves the newest eligible revision but still freezes that exact revision into its resource snapshot.
+Review downstream tool and recipe impact before publishing the API again.

 ## Contract quality checklist